cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

         },
         "reportHash": {
           "type": "string",
-          "description": "Hash of the report pointed by the links in reportURLs", "pattern": "^[a-fA-F0-9]{64}$"
+          "description": "Hash of the report pointed by the links in reportURLs.", "pattern": "^[a-fA-F0-9]{64}$"
         }
       },